eit-nemo-group3/rov-sim/README.md

 # ROV-SIM

 Underwater drone simulator, built with the Unity game engine and C#.
+Made by a group of students as part of the course _Experts in Teamwork_, spring 2022 at NTNU Trondheim.

 **Contents**